 How much does it cost to have solar panels installed in Ireland?

-The average cost of solar panel installation in Ireland is between €4,000 – €12,000 after taking into account SEAI grants, with the exact price dependent on the size of your rooftop,
+The average cost of solar panel installation in Ireland is between €4,000 – €16,000 after taking into account SEAI grants, with the exact price dependent on multiple factors.

 The cost to install solar panels in Ireland depends on the size of the roof of your businesses or home, and how many solar panels you wish to have.